-- FNCFS Agencies will continue to have access to actuals for intake and investigations, legal fees, and building repairs - First Nations and FNCFS Agencies will continue to receive prevention funding, adjusted for remoteness at the lower rate - First Nations will continue to receive First Nation Representative Services funding and continue to have access to additional funding at actuals if 75% or more of their annual allocation has been used - First Nations will receive results, IT, 50% of emergency, and household supports funding, and FNCFS Agencies will receive the other 50% of emergency funding, prorated based on the date the Ontario Final Agreement comes into effect - First Nations and FNCFS Agencies will continue to have access to actuals for capital until the date the Ontario Final Agreement comes into effect - First Nations and FNCFS Agencies will continue to have access to actuals for post-majority support services until the date the Ontario Final Agreement comes into effect.
+- FNCFS Agencies will continue to have access to actuals for intake and investigations, legal fees, and building repairs - First Nations and FNCFS Agencies will continue to receive prevention funding, adjusted for remoteness at the lower rate, and ISC will continue to honour BCRs it has received from First Nations directing a different allocation on or before December 31, 2024 - First Nations will continue to receive First Nation Representative Services funding and continue to have access to additional funding at actuals if 75% or more of their annual allocation has been used - First Nations will receive results, IT, 50% of emergency, and household supports funding, and FNCFS Agencies will receive the other 50% of emergency funding, prorated based on the date the Ontario Final Agreement comes into effect - First Nations and FNCFS Agencies will continue to have access to actuals for capital until the date the Ontario Final Agreement comes into effect - First Nations and FNCFS Agencies will continue to have access to actuals for post-majority support services until the date the Ontario Final Agreement comes into effect.
 Between that date and March 31, 2026, ISC will provide First Nations with their annual PMSS allocation for 2025-26 minus any funding provided at actual costs in that year.